Progetto-ItaCa/Progetto-ItaCa.github.io/pages/name.md

 - Yet to come. -->

-Feel free to join us or reach out with an email at [webmasters.itaca@gmail.com](mailto:webmasters.itaca@gmail.com)
+Feel free to join us or reach out with an email at [webmasters.itaca@gmail.com](mailto:webmasters.itaca@gmail.com).
+In particular, feel free to join our [Google group](mailto:progettoitaca+subscribe@googlegroups.com) sending a subscribe email, and our [Facebook group](https://www.facebook.com/groups/507590330041282/)

 <!--# Friends of ItaCa